-The education mission of the Department of Engineering Education at the University at Buffalo is to provide an excellent, accessible and inclusive education to our students in four different contexts:
+The education mission of the Department of Engineering Education is to provide an excellent, accessible and inclusive education to our students in four different contexts:

-The research mission of the Department of Engineering Education at the University at Buffalo is to create and disseminate new knowledge that is pertinent to the education of engineers.
+The research mission of the Department of Engineering Education is to create and disseminate new knowledge that is pertinent to the education of engineers.

-The service mission of the Department of Engineering Education at the University at Buffalo is to offer our expertise and capabilities for the betterment of education and educational opportunities for actual and potential engineers at the university, state and national levels.
+The service mission of the Department of Engineering Education is to offer our expertise and capabilities for the betterment of education and educational opportunities for actual and potential engineers at the university, state and national levels.

 The engineering education system in the United States succeeds in producing knowledgeable, competent and qualified engineers, but it could do so more effectively and efficiently.
 At the same time, the engineering education system in the U.S. fails to produce a diverse population of engineers at all degree levels; it must become fully inclusive so that the diversity in the engineering population matches the diversity in the general population.